purnimaporwal/purnimaporwal/README.md

 ## Hi, I'm Purnima 🎓

-I'm currently in Rome doing a research internship at IFAD, which is the UN agency that funds rural development projects across the world.
-My team reviews these projects for impact assessment work — basically asking: did this intervention actually work, for whom, and why?
+I grew up in Auraiya, Uttar Pradesh, India asking why some people's choices are freer than others.
+Economics gave me the tools to investigate that question properly.

-Before Rome, I did my MSc in Development Economics at the University of Nottingham.
-Before that, I worked at IDS Jaipur on time use data and gender research.
-And somewhere along the way, I got really curious about why women's lives are so often invisible in data — and what it would take to change that.
+MSc in Development Economics at Nottingham, then research work at IDS Jaipur with India's Time Use Survey data, and now a research internship at IFAD in Rome, reviewing whether rural development interventions actually work, for whom, and why.

-That curiosity is what drives pretty much everything I do here.
+I'm building toward a PhD in development economics.
+This GitHub is the evidence trail: real problems I worked on, documented honestly, including the parts that didn't go as planned.

-I'm working toward a fully funded PhD in development economics.
-This GitHub is part of that journey.
-It's where I keep the code, the projects, and honestly, the evidence that I'm learning and getting better at this.
+My research sits at the intersection of gender, labour, household economics, and measurement.
+How we count things, what we miss when we count badly, and what becomes visible when we count better.

 ---